wagtail-nest/wagtail-airtable/README.md

 ### Local Testing Advice

-> **Note:** Careful not to use the production settings as you could overwrite Wagtail or Airtable data.
+> **Note:** Be careful not to use the production settings as you could overwrite Wagtail or Airtable data.

 Because Airtable doesn't provide a testing environment, you'll need to test against a live table.
 The best way to do this is to copy your live table to a new table (renaming it will help avoid naming confusion), and update your local settings.
 With this method, you can test to everything safely against a throw-away Airtable.
 Should something become broken beyond repair, delete the testing table and re-copy the original one.